Becoming a Dental Hygienist in Maine

-Licensing Requirements in Maine
+Requirements for Dental Hygienist in Maine

 In Maine, licensing for dental hygienists is overseen by the Department of Professional and Financial Regulation’s Board of Dental Practice.
 You will have to get a license through the Board before you can practice in the state.
 Requirements for licensing include completing an accredited education and training program, passing national and regional exams, and submitting an application with the required fee.

-Accredited Dental Hygiene Programs
+Dental Hygiene Programs in Maine

 The Commission on Dental Accreditation (CODA) accredits dental hygiene programs, and you must complete one of these in order to qualify for licensing in Maine.
 There are just two programs approved by CODA in the state: